 Changing the dynamics: the first step for growth

 Although this type of sexism is not carried out deliberately, waiting for things to change along with society is not the solution.
 A joint action plan that includes the company bosses and the staff needs to be drawn up.
 It should cover changes in the feedback offered to staff, which will ensure they are not excluded from the prospect of promotion and allow them to actively participate in the corporate culture.
-Adriasola said: “There is usually no clear intention, but rather an internalised and sexist model of thought and behaviour.
-Raising awareness about the impact of stereotypes in our way of perceiving and relating to organisations helps to eliminate biases and allows us to create a culture where it is possible for all genders to learn the language of leadership.”
+Adriasola said: “There is usually no clear intention, but rather an internalized and sexist model of thought and behavior.
+Raising awareness about the impact of stereotypes in our way of perceiving and relating to organizations helps to eliminate biases and allows us to create a culture where it is possible for all genders to learn the language of leadership.”

 The first step towards finding a solution may be to carry out a gender audit to identify any problems faced by employees.
 The ScienceDirect journal study offers several steps to follow for those wishing to improve the feedback they give:

 Strategic thinking: Encourage staff to have a vision of the company at a macro level that goes beyond their own day-to-day responsibilities.
 Team leaders should encourage them to think strategically about both their tasks and their teams.
 For men, it is important that they take responsibility for their work, so that the strategic approach does not cause them to neglect day-to-day operations and they can continue to be valuable in their teams, without anyone having to cover their tasks.

 Relational skills: It is crucial for women to develop political skills, to create networks, and to learn to negotiate with their peers and their superiors.